Apr 25, 2022

 Noel Murray, CEO Clubforce

-Its a real privilege to work with Mary and her team to showcase the value that sport brings to our economy here in Ireland.
+“It’s a real privilege to work with Mary and her team to showcase the value that sport brings to our economy here in Ireland.
 One of our values at Clubforce is to make sport accessible to all.
-Its a rare event like this one that allows us to reflect, measure and celebrate the tangible benefits of ordinary people, we the non-professionals, playing sport every day.
+It’s a rare event like this one that allows us to reflect, measure and celebrate the tangible benefits of ordinary people, we the non-professionals, playing sport every day.

 We’re excited about the line-up and grateful to Mary and her team for putting together such an impressive agenda.
 I’m delighted that Warren Healy, our founder, will present the award for best National Governing Body as his passion has fuelled the innovation for our new NGB product which we will formally launch later this year.
 We’re looking forward to an excellent night.”